 Croatia stands by Dodik: Plenkovic warns of EU sanctions!

-dialog instead of confrontation
+Dialogue instead of confrontation

 The political situation in Bosnia and Herzegovina

-In parallel to these developments, the public prosecutor of Bosnia and Herzegovina calls for the summons of prominent politicians, including Milorad Dodik, Radovan Višković and Nenad Stevandić.
-Dodik recently announced the adoption of a new constitution in the Republika Srpska and compared the current political situation with the decay of Yugoslavia.
-These statements ensure concern because they could endanger the stability in the region, such as EU MPs discuss the challenges caused by the Serbian threats for Bosnia and Herzegovina.
-Agricultural Commissioner Christophe Hansen emphasized the need for reforms to secure the expected investments in the western Balkans.
-Critical voices from Parliament require a clear conviction of separatist tendencies and support a sovereign Bosnia and Herzegovina.
+In parallel with these developments, the Bosnia and Herzegovina Public Prosecutor's Office is calling for prominent politicians, including Milorad Dodik, Radovan Višković and Nenad Stevandić, to be summoned for interrogation.
+Dodik recently announced the adoption of a new constitution in Republika Srpska and compared the current political situation to the disintegration of Yugoslavia.
+These statements cause concern as they could jeopardize stability in the region Glass Hrvatske reported.